scalabli/yadig/docs/reqcontext.rst

 How the Context Works
 ---------------------

-The :meth:`Flask.wsgi_app` method is called to handle each request.
+The :meth:`API.wsgi_app` method is called to handle each request.
 It manages the contexts during the request.
 Internally, the request and application contexts work as stacks, :data:`_request_ctx_stack` and :data:`_app_ctx_stack`.
 When contexts are pushed onto the stack, the